jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 [\[to top\]](#content)

-## Execute the processing of all tiles
+## Execute the processing for all tiles

 Once the above steps are completed and the single tile test run was successful, we can then: